 Complete New Hire Paperwork

-Before starting to work in any on-campus jobs, students must visit the Center for Career & Life Planning to complete the necessary new hire paperwork listed below.
+Before starting to work in any on-campus job, students must visit the Center for Career & Life Planning (CCLP) to complete the necessary new hire paperwork listed below.

 Note: U.S. resident students are required to complete their new hire forms only once during their college career.
 International students are required to update their tax information annually, and connect with CCLP regarding status, visa, and related updates.

 • Student Employment New Hire Paperwork Checklist & Cover Page

-• Student Employment Application - Please print your application, sign & date the last page.
+• Student Employment Application - You may also print your online application and sign & date the last page.

-• Worker's Compensation Form - Read and complete the bottom portion.
+• Worker's Compensation Form - Read thoroughly, then sign and date the form.

-• Employee Pay Selection Form - Initial your preferred method of payment and sign.
+• Employee Pay Selection Form - Initial and enter your preferred method of payment, add account information, and sign.

 • Confidentiality Statement - Review FERPA FAQs, then sign form.

-• Complete the non-resident employment procedure highlighted in the checklist above (including the FNI Form).
+- Complete the non-resident employment procedures highlighted in the checklist above (including the FNIF Form).